nick-monto/Specs2text/README.md

 - Inflect

 You can install the required packages using pip via the terminal by entering ```console pip install -r requirements.txt``` while in the master folder.

+To date, I have not had the compute resources necessary to fully train, test, and debug the network.
+I am still working on securing the necessary resources.